 The Bank participated in the setting up of Metlife - AIG - ANB Cooperative Insurance Company in the Kingdom of Saudi Arabia.
 The Bank's share is 30% of the associate's total equity capital of SAR 175 million.
 The associate was launched during the fourth quarter of 2013, and is accounted for under the equity method.
 The Saudi Arabian Monetary Agency ("SAMA") has provided the associate with the final approval to conduct insurance business in the Kingdom of Saudi Arabia on 25 February 2014.
-The Bank initially paid an amount of SAR 52.5 million representing 30% of the issued share capital of the associate.
-The associate's shares are listed on the Saudi Arabian Stock Exchange; accordingly, the quoted value of the associate's investment is SAR 282.2 million (2013: SAR 346.5 million).
+The Bank initially paid an amount of SAR 52.5 million representing 30% of the issued share capital of the associate's investment is SAR 282.2 million (2013: SAR 346.5 million).